alibaba/formily/packages/core/docs/guide/form.md

 The field model mainly includes:

--Field model, which is mainly responsible for managing the state of non-incremental fields, such as Input/Select/NumberPicker/DatePicker components
+- Field model, which is mainly responsible for managing the state of non-incremental fields, such as Input/Select/NumberPicker/DatePicker components
--The ArrayField model is mainly responsible for managing the state of the auto-increment list field, and can add, delete, and move list items.
+- The ArrayField model is mainly responsible for managing the state of the auto-increment list field, and can add, delete, and move list items.
--ObjectField model, which is mainly responsible for managing the state of auto-incremented object fields, and can add or delete the key of the object.
+- ObjectField model, which is mainly responsible for managing the state of auto-incremented object fields, and can add or delete the key of the object.
--The VoidField model is mainly responsible for managing the state of the virtual field.
+- The VoidField model is mainly responsible for managing the state of the virtual field.
 The virtual field is a node that does not pollute the form data, but it can control the display and hiding of its child nodes, and the interactive mode.

 Because the field model is very complicated, it will be explained in detail in the following [Field Model](/guide/field) article.